Maïwenn: Personal life

 Maïwenn met film director Luc Besson when she was 12 and he was 29, and they began dating when she was 15.
 In January 1993, at age 16, she gave birth to their daughter Shanna.
 On the DVD extras for the 1994 film Léon: The Professional, Maïwenn said the film is based on her relationship with Besson.
 She was 20 at the beginning of filming (early 1996) for The Fifth Element, during which Besson left her for the film's star, Milla Jovovich.

-In 2004, Maïwenn had a son, Diego, with Jean-Yves Le Fur, her second ex-husband who is a real estate developer.
+Maïwenn was married between 2002 and 2004 to Jean-Yves Le Fur, a magazine publisher and businessman who mainly made a career in fashion and television production.
+They had a son named Diego in July 2003, who later made his film debut as the young Louis XVI in Jeanne du Barry directed by Maïwenn.
+Maïwenn's relationship with Le Fur reportedly resumed in the summer of 2022.
+She announced his death in April 2024: "Jean-Yves Le Fur, the love of my life, the father of my son Diego and the stepfather of my daughter Shanna, left on Sunday morning in my arms and those of our son...We are all devastated."

+In 2023, Maïwenn was accused of assaulting the journalist Edwy Plenel, who alleged she approached him in a Parisian restaurant and grabbed him by the hair before spitting in his face.